 “Given the skills shortage in mobile development, it is essential that CIOs and IT leaders minimize the number of tools used within their organization.”*

 CIOs and IT leaders will still have to continuously adapt their strategy for the relatively young mobile market.
 There is no defined tool or architecture to provide for every enterprise solution need, but the payoff for standardizing on one is clear.

 Of course mobile projects are often not just mobile projects – they include traditional web usage and back-end integration with existing enterprise systems.
 That’s why we have included mobile as an integral part of the Mendix App Platform.
 Not only are you gaining efficiencies by choosing a single, end-to-end architecture to standardize on, but you’re also using the exact same data model, integration, workflow, process and business logic built into the application for both mobile and web use.
 Built it once and use it from any UI or screen size.
-And most importantly, this allows you to put together mobile apps with the same “light speed” Mendix customers have come to expect - Check out our new solution brief and video to see app platform efficiencies in action.
-You can also download the report from Gartner here.
+And most importantly, this allows you to put together mobile apps with the same “light speed” Mendix customers have come to expect.

 Receive Mendix platform tips, tricks, and other resources straight to your inbox every two weeks.